Courtenay, British Columbia

 Courtenay (/ˈkɔːrtni/ KORT-nee) is a city of 28,420 on the east coast of Vancouver Island, in the Canadian province of British Columbia.
-It is the largest community and only city in the area commonly known as the Comox Valley, and the seat of the Comox Valley Regional District, which replaced the Comox-Strathcona Regional District.
+It is the largest community and only city in the area commonly known as the Comox Valley.
+Courtenay is the seat of the Comox Valley Regional District; this district replaced the Comox-Strathcona Regional District.
 Courtenay is 4 km west of the town of Comox, 7 km northeast of the village of Cumberland, 5 km northwest of the unincorporated settlement of Royston, and 108 km northwest of Nanaimo.

-It was named after the nearby river, Courtenay River, which in turn had been named for Rear-Admiral Courtenay.
+It was named after the nearby river, Courtenay River, which in turn had been named after Rear-Admiral Courtenay.

 Courtenay and nearby Comox are served by the coast-spanning Island Highway, the Island Rail Corridor, and a local airport in Comox.